thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 "If I learn routes from R1, I am allowed to reflect them to other peers (like R6)"

-Below you can see the neighbor session go down and back up with R1 to apply the new RR logic to the iBGP session.
+Below, the neighbor session goes down and back up with R1 to apply the new RR logic to the iBGP session.

 ![BGP](images/r5-rr-updown.jpg)